Listed below are common questions about StreetMap Premium for ArcGIS.

 Why do I receive an "Extension has expired message" when I try to use my StreetMap Premium extension in ArcGIS Pro ?

 Most likely, your license has expired.
-For information on how to enable a StreetMap Premium extension in ArcGIS Pro, see Get started with StreetMap Premium in ArcGIS Pro help.
+For information on how to enable a StreetMap Premium extension in ArcGIS Pro, see Get started with a StreetMap Premium mobile map package in ArcGIS Pro help.